-Information and pictures on Yeast Infection, a condition caused by micro-organisms and sometimes transmitted sexually.
-Information includes symptoms, diagnosis, treatment, transmission, prevention and other general information.
+Information and pictures on common Yeast Infections.
+This condition is caused by micro-organisms / fungi and can be transmitted sexually.
+Information includes symptoms, diagnosis, treatment, transmission, prevention and more.

 Yeast infections are also called Candidiasis and are generally caused by a fungus called Candida albicans.

 There is no direct evidence that yeast infections are passed through sexual intercourse.
 However, almost half of all healthy, sexually active women, and one-third of all pregnant women tested had Candida albicans present.
 This indicates that sexual activity may contribute to the growth of Candida albicans.

 Certain types of yeast may be present in harmless amounts in the:

 - digestive tract

 Under certain conditions, an overgrowth of yeast can occur.
 Yeast infections or fungal growths usually develop in a moist environment, such as: